AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-03-how-to-set-up-react-typescript-ant-design-less-css-modules-and-eslint.md

 {% capture code %}yarn add less less-loader{% endcapture %}
 {% include code.html code=code lang="bash" %}

+> **Warning**: Be sure to check [this issue on GitHub](https://github.com/arackaf/customize-cra/issues/226) regarding a conflict between `customize-cra` and `css-loader`.
+The temporary solution, until `customize-cra@1.0` is released, is to run `yarn upgrade customize-cra@next`.
+I had the same problem; the suggested solution worked for me.

 Then, simply add a LESS loader to your config overrides: